 Information from Halton Region about getting ready for Kindergarten is available here.

 Parents/guardians registering children in the Board’s Kindergartens receive notification from their schools of spring orientation evenings.
 These school-based evenings are intended for meeting other families and staff, for providing information about school and Kindergarten classroom routines and for describing a “typical” day in that classroom.
 A winter meeting is held for Halton parents of Kindergarten-aged children with special needs.
-The date, time and location are noted in on the Board website.
+The date, time and location are noted on the Board website.

 Entry to Kindergarten in September is a gradual process.
 Schools provide information about the gradual entry process.